5 min read

-Here you’ll learn about the dangers of worker misclassification, and how to avoid legal risk when hiring.
-Consider working with a partner like Worksuite to establish a compliant hiring framework and protect your business.
+Here you’ll learn about the dangers of misclassifying workers as independent contractors and how to avoid legal risk when hiring.
+Partnering with Worksuite can help you establish a compliant hiring framework and protect your business.
+Request a call and avoid contractor misclassification.

-Employers sometimes misclassify contractors to avoid tax payments.
+Employers sometimes misclassify contractors to avoid paying payroll taxes, social security, and Medicare taxes.
 If discovered, the company may be on the hook for unpaid taxes, employee wages owed, and legal penalties.
 Notable gig economy platforms, for example, have faced significant fines and penalties for misclassifying their workers as contractors in several countries.

 Fought the law, and the law won

 In the UK, Uber was forced to reclassify its workers as employees and offer paid holidays and minimum wage.
-In Italy, the Italian Labor Inspectorate ordered a set of food delivery gig companies (Uber Eats, Glovo, Just Eat and Deliveroo) to pay a total of €733 million in fines for misclassifying their workers.
+In Italy, the Italian Labor Inspectorate ordered a set of food delivery gig companies (Uber Eats, Glovo, Just Eat and Deliveroo) to pay a total of €733 million in fines for worker misclassification.

 Businesses hire independent contractors to complete specific tasks but do not have control over them.
 However, the workers may be considered employees if the company sets rules for how and when the work is done — like in the case of Uber.
 It is important to correctly classify workers to avoid legal complications, especially since laws vary between countries.

 Misclassification is a growing issue in the United States as well.
-A recent 2020 study estimates that up to 30 percent of employers in the U.S. may be misclassifying their workers.
-Misclassifying employees may also lead to rogue spending in your company.
+A recent 2020 study estimates that up to 30 percent of employers in the U.S. may be misclassifying employees.

 It’s critical to be aware of labor laws in the countries you’re hiring from, and classify accordingly.
-Here’s what to keep in mind when hiring and classifying workers as you grow your contingent talent network
+Accurate worker classification is essential to ensure compliance and avoid legal complications as you grow your contingent workforce.

 What is misclassification?

 Misclassification happens when an employer mistakes an employee for an independent contractor, or vice versa.
-This error can result in full-time workers missing out on benefits, healthcare entitlements and legal rights.
+This error can result in full-time workers missing out on benefits, healthcare entitlements, and legal rights.
+For instance, misclassified workers may not receive unemployment insurance or the correct workers compensation, which are crucial safety nets for employees.
 It’s important to know the difference between these two categories to prevent any misclassifications from happening.
-In the U.S. for example, you can face civil suits, ordered to pay all back wages, fines for non-compliance, and even criminal penalties.
+In the U.S., for example, you can face civil suits, be ordered to pay all back wages, fines for non-compliance, and even criminal penalties.
+The Department of Labor frequently investigates cases of misclassification to ensure compliance with employment laws.

 In every country, there are specific guidelines that employers should follow to identify workers as either independent contractors or employees.
 Employers should consult with legal professionals and their in-house compliance teams to ensure a workforce program that abides by these laws.